 Message: Failed to execute the operation.

 The main cause of this behavior is that Acronis Virtual Appliance backup engine has crashed or the Virtual Appliance had been hardly reset (also could be caused by crash).
 The solution section below describes the troubleshooting steps as well as clean-up steps required to revert from this situation back to normal workflow.

-This issue has been fixed in Acronis Backup for VMware 9 (Acronis vmProtect 9), please update the product.
+This issue has been fixed in Acronis Backup for VMware 9 (Acronis vmProtect 9).

-To solve the issue in older version without updating, clean-up the Virtual Appliance:
+To solve the issue in an older version without updating, clean-up the Virtual Appliance:

 - Remove the unnecessary disks (with underscores in their names) which were unexpectedly left attached from the VA.
 You should choose the Delete from disk option which will remove the links from the VA folder: